The Club Barbados Resort & Spa

 * Denotes local charge.

 Dress code: during the day, resort casual wear is perfect for dining by the sea.
-Shoes must be worn, bathing suits must be covered and men are required to wear shirts with short sleeves in all restaurants.
+Shoes must be worn, bathing suits must be covered and dry and men are required to wear shirts with short sleeves in all restaurants.
 In the evenings, casually elegant attire is requested including slacks or stylish jeans or tailored shorts; dresses, skirts.
-Please, no cut-off t-shirts, shorts or flip-flops for evening dining.
+Please, no cut-off t-shirts, beach or gym wear, shorts or flip-flops for evening dining.

 Please note: children under 16 years are not permitted at this hotel.